 Over the past several weeks, we’ve been learning more details about mountain-specific operating plans, which include expected opening dates and new public health protocols.
 Here, we’ve rounded up what we know so far:

-Arapahoe Basin: Often the first resort to open, the Basin is targeting mid-October to launch the 2020–21 season on November 9.
+Arapahoe Basin: Often the first resort to open, Arapahoe Basin quietly kicked off the 2020–21 season on November 9.
 High Noon is the only run open at the moment.
-A-Basin season pass holders will have no restrictions, but possible restrictions for Ikon and Mountain Collective pass holders are to be determined.
-Lift tickets will be sold daily, but not on site.
+A-Basin season pass holders will have no restrictions.
+Possible regulations for Ikon and Mountain Collective pass holders are still to be determined.
 Tickets will be limited during peak periods and must be purchased in advance online.
 The resort will have contactless kiosks at the base area for visitors to pick up pre-purchased tickets.
 The terrain park and beginner terrain are closed.
 Restaurants will be open with limited seating, but bars will be closed.
 The Beach will be closed with no tailgating or large group gatherings allowed.
 No shuttle service will be available from parking lots, and rentals are not available.

 Copper Mountain: Opening November 30, later than usual, Copper will provide access to more terrain to allow for physical distancing.
-Face coverings are required indoors, in lift lines, when waiting for a shuttle and on the shuttles.
-Copper’s most important new protocol is that all day trip visitors must reserve parking online in advance.
+Face coverings are required indoors, in lift lines, when waiting for a shuttle, and on the shuttles.
+Copper’s most important new protocol is that all day-trip visitors must reserve parking online in advance.
 As of November 9, guests have the opportunity to book up to seven advanced reservation days for any point in the season.
 Once Copper officially opens you can make unlimited parking reservations within a seven-day rolling window.

 Vail Resorts: Face coverings are required in lift lines, on lifts, and in gondolas, but the big news across all Vail-owned mountains is that pass holders must make reservations for their days on the mountain.
 Pass holders will have the slopes to themselves until December 8, when other visitors can purchase lift tickets.
 Pass holders can also reserve up to seven days in advance beginning November 6 and make as many week-of reservations as they are able to.
-Lift tickets go on sale December 8.
-Keystone is planning to open November 6, Breckenridge on November 13, Vail on November 20, and Beaver Creek hopes to get lifts spinning on November 25.
+Keystone opened November 6.
+Breckenridge opened on November 13.
+Vail is expected to open on November 20 and Beaver Creek hopes to get lifts spinning on November 25.
 Additionally, in an effort to spread winter visitors out, the Town of Breckenridge is building a new sledding hill and offering free groomed trails around town for snowshoeing, Nordic skiing, fat biking, and hiking.

-Loveland: Historically another early season frontrunner, Loveland is planning to open mid to late October.
-Loveland’s Ridge Cat will not operate and on-mountain cabins will not open this season.
+Loveland: Historically another early season frontrunner, Loveland opened on November 11.
+All lift tickets, rental equipment, and ski school reservations must be purchased online ahead of arrival.
 Full-day lessons will not be available and half-day group lessons will only be available for guests seven years of age and older.
 Season passes purchased after February 15 last season will be valid this season.
-There is no news yet on any restrictions for season pass holders, but 4-Paks are unrestricted with no blackout dates.
+Loveland’s Ridge Cat will not operate and on-mountain cabins will not open this season.

-Sunlight: Opens November 26 or earlier if conditions allow.
+Sunlight: Opens December 11.
 No restrictions other than limited guests inside base area lodge.
 Grab-and-go dining options will be available.
 The mountain is asking guests to use their cars as base camp.